 From the Publisher

-We are grateful for our loyal readers, the tremendous support of our advertisers and our exceptional editorial team and their high standards of journalism.
+We hope you enjoy our fall issue!
+We are grateful for our loyal readers, the tremendous support of our advertisers and our exceptional editorial team and its high standard of journalism.

 Steven E. Rosenberg